yogiewski/flow-ai-tools/README.md

 This app is designed for deployment on Streamlit Cloud.

 ## Features
-- Multi-page Streamlit app for LLM chat
+- Single-page Streamlit app with FlowAI as the main interface for LLM chat
 - Prompt management system
 - Configurable LLM endpoints
 - Professional UI for sales teams